stephanos-stephani/MarsExpressChallenge/README.md

 ## Feature Engineering
 Note that not all features necessarily made it to the final model but all are available for `MarsExpressPowerChallenge.ipynb` when it  scans for important features.

-`DataReader.py` is responsible for all feature creation and data massaging. `dmopPairsExample.ipynb` plays with adding delays to all features.
+`DataReader.py` is responsible for all feature creation and data massaging except delays, which are added later in ipython notebook.

 Context files were used as follows, custom features are marked with an asterisk
 #### Events Files (EVTF)